-Hybrid and in-person events have made a major comeback in 2022.
-As events are shifting back to what used to be normal, the future of virtual events hangs in the balance.
+Hybrid and in-person events have made a major comeback in 2023.
+As events are shifting back to onsite, the future of virtual events hangs in the balance.
 So, to help streamline expectations for all event professionals vFairs carried out a survey for “The Future of Virtual Events”.

 The respondents of the survey were professionals from corporations, events services, NPOs, and the education sector.
 Here are some of the most important takeaways from the survey that event professionals need to know about.